-- ❖ Immediately after the interview write down the names and titles of the people with whom you spoke and any actions or follow-up agreed upon during the interview. - Send a thank you letter immediately following the interview, preferably within 48 hours, to the interviewer and others with whom you met.
+- Immediately after the interview jot down any notes you'll want to remember including the names and titles of the people with whom you spoke and any actions or follow-up agreed upon during the interview. - Send a thank you letter immediately following the interview, preferably within 48 hours, to the interviewer and others with whom you met.
 In the letter, refer to something that impressed you from each interview, as a way to personalize each letter.
 Reiterate your interest in the position.
-(Refer to the Cover Letter Guide for more tips on writing thank you letters.) - ❖ If you do not hear from the organization within the specified time, call your contact person.
-Ask about the status of your candidacy. - ❖ If you receive a written offer, it is imperative to respond in a timely fashion.
-Talk to a Career Advisor if you have specific concerns about your situation. - ❖ If you are rejected, don't panic!
+(Refer to the Cover Letter Guide for more tips on writing thank you letters.) - If you do not hear from the organization within the specified time, call your contact person.
+Ask about the status of your candidacy. - If you receive a written offer, it is imperative to respond in a timely fashion.
+Talk to a Career Counselor if you have specific concerns about your situation. - If you are rejected, don't panic!
 Perhaps there wasn't an appropriate job match.
 Think about it: Were you in fact really enthusiastic about the position?
 Did you convey this to everyone you met?
 It may be helpful to ask your host for feedback on your marketability and/or interview performance.